Fenced Frame

 Modify the Define an inherited policy for feature in container at origin algorithm to read:

-Given a feature (feature), null or a navigable container (container), an origin for a document in that container (origin), and an optional boolean fenced that defaults to false, this algorithm returns the inherited policy for that feature.
+Given a feature (feature), null or a navigable container (container), an origin for a document in that container (origin), and an optional boolean matchAll that defaults to false, this algorithm returns the inherited policy for that feature.

 Rewrite step 3 to read:

-Note: We don’t have to rewrite step 2, which also delegates to the same algorithm, to pass in the fenced boolean because step 2 has to do with checking to see if feature is enabled container’s node document, not the Document hosted inside container.
+Note: We don’t have to rewrite step 2, which also delegates to the same algorithm, to pass in the matchAll boolean because step 2 has to do with checking to see if feature is enabled container’s node document, not the Document hosted inside container.

 Rewrite step 7 to read: